 Underlined links below will open websites in a separate web browser page, so you can keep your place here.

 Using personalized music in care organizations throughout the U.S. The 2014 documentary, "Alive Inside: A Story of Music and Memory," is about their efforts.
 Would you like to have a screening?
 501(c)(3) nonprofit.

 Founded in 1953, BRF exists to accelerate discoveries of the human brain by funding pioneering neuroscience research.
 The Dementia Society Seed Grant Program provides start-up funds for new and innovative research projects that lead to scientific advancement.
 501(c)(3) nonprofit.

-Our purpose is to provide opportunities for self-expression and for the rebuilding of self-esteem and dignity to people with memory loss and those who care for them.
-We achieve this mission through research-based programs that connect people living with dementia and their care partners with artists and cultural organizations in creative community.
+Our purpose is to provide opportunities for self-expression and rebuilding self-esteem and dignity to people with memory loss and those who care for them.
+We achieve this mission through research-based programs that connect people living with dementia and their care partners with artists and cultural organizations in the creative community.
+View our virtual museum programs from across the country: click here.
 501(c)(3) nonprofit.

 The mission of the Patrick Risha CTE Awareness Foundation is to provide parents of school-age children (who have very susceptible brains) with information about the dangers of sports which involve head trauma.
 Which some believe may lead to Dementia and other neurological disorders in later life.
 A resource for understanding Chronic Traumatic Encephalopathy (symptoms, research, impact, and information).
 501(c)(3) nonprofit.

 Promotes research, advocates, and provides support to families and professionals that work with or are affected by Creutzfeldt-Jakob Disease.
 501(c)(3) nonprofit.

 Dedicated to making fundamental changes in values and practices [in long-term care] to create a culture of aging that is life-affirming, satisfying, humane, and meaningful.
 501(c)(3) nonprofit.